Vaccine Development, Safety, and Effectiveness

 1. The Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) require a rigorous vaccine testing process because it ensures that people receive the greatest benefit from vaccines in the safest manner.

-2. The CDC and FDA continue to monitor the vaccine development process, manufacturing facilities, and overall safety and effectiveness once it is released to the public.
+2. The CDC and FDA continue to monitor the vaccine development process, manufacturing facilities, and overall safety and effectiveness even after it is released to the public.

 Vaccine Safety and Effectiveness

-1. Vaccines are the best way to protect yourself against preventable, serious diseases that once routinely harmed or killed people in the United States.
+1. Vaccines are the best way to protect yourself against preventable, serious diseases that once commonly harmed or killed people, such as smallpox and polio.

 2. Vaccines have a proven track record of reducing disease.
 Many people you know are vaccinated against diseases that once were very common and caused serious illness and even death.